gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 This is also the case with Cloudinary.
 While they have a private API key (a secret) required to access private content, they also require an API key for [anonymous uploads](https://cloudinary.com/documentation/upload_images#unsigned_upload).
 This key is designed to be public and is used as a unique identifier of your cloud instance and not as a security measure.

 It can difficult to know whether an API key should be kept secret.
 If the page giving you the keys does not specify, check the docs.
-If all else fails use a search engine, someone on Stack Overflow has already asked.
+If all else fails use a search engine: someone on Stack Overflow has likely already asked.

 ## Conclusion